couchbaselabs/mini-hacks/kitchen-sync/ios/README.md

 1. Make sure that you have the lastet XCode installed on your Mac.

-2. Clone this [repo](https://github.com/couchbaselabs/mini-hacks) or download the [zip](https://github.com/couchbaselabs/mini-hacks/archive/master.zip).
+2. Create a directory called 'couchbase_mobile' without any spaces and clone this [repo](https://github.com/couchbaselabs/mini-hacks) or download the [zip](https://github.com/couchbaselabs/mini-hacks/archive/master.zip)

  ```
  $ git clone https://github.com/couchbaselabs/mini-hacks
  ```

-3. Go to the workspace folder<br>
+3. Go to the mini-hacks workspace folder<br>
  ```
  $ cd mini-hacks/kitchen-sync/ios
  ```

-4. Download the framework from [here](http://packages.couchbase.com/releases/couchbase-lite/ios/1.0.3.1/couchbase-lite-ios-community_1.0.3.1.zip), unzip, and copy `CouchbaseLite.framework` to the `Frameworks` folder.
+4. Download the framework from [here](http://packages.couchbase.com/releases/couchbase-lite/ios/1.0.3.1/couchbase-lite-ios-community_1.0.3.1.zip), unzip, and copy `CouchbaseLite.framework` to the `Frameworks` folder in mini-hacks.
  ```
  $ unzip ~/Downloads/couchbase-lite-ios-community_1.0.3.1.zip -d /tmp/cblite
  $ cp -r /tmp/cblite/CouchbaseLite.framework Frameworks